 Brokholes Spelling Variations

-hundred years, spelling variations in names were a common occurrence.
+Brokholes has been spelled many different ways.
+Before English spelling became standardized over the last few hundred years, spelling variations in names were a common occurrence.
 As the English language changed in the Middle Ages, absorbing pieces of Latin and French, as well as other languages, the spelling of people's names also changed considerably, even over a single lifetime.
 Spelling variants included: Brockholles, Brockholes, Brockholle, Brockhole and many more.

 Early Notables of the Brokholes family (pre 1700)

-Another 19 words (1 lines of text) are included under the topic Early Brokholes Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Brokholes Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Brokholes family to the New World and Oceana
+Migration of the Brokholes family

 In an attempt to escape the chaos experienced in England, many English families boarded overcrowded and diseased ships sailing for the shores of North America and other British colonies.
 Those families hardy enough, and lucky enough, to make the passage intact were rewarded with land and a social environment less prone to religious and political persecution.
 Many of these families became important contributors to the young colonies in which they settled.
 Early immigration and passenger lists have documented some of the first Brokholess to arrive on North American shores: John Brockhole who settled in Virginia in 1747.

 - ^ Lewis, Samuel, A Topographical Dictionary of England.
 Institute of Historical Research, 1848, Print.